EMBL-EBI-SUBS-OLD/subs-data/README.md

-Code base for the EBI Wide Submissions Glue Project
+subs-data is the core API for the EMBL-EBI Unified submission interface (USI).

 ## Building